-Center for Cyber Innovation &
+Madera Cyber Innovation Center &

-We are excited to support our Academy’s newest initiative and thrilled we are the first class to support cyber at USAFA!
-In honor of our 30th reunion, the Class of 1987 is raising funds in support of the construction, maintenance, and use of the new cyber facility and to create a permanent endowment in support of the AF CyberWorx Distinguished Lecture Program.
-Our goal is to achieve at least 35% participation across our Class by our 35th Reunion - "35 by 35!"
+We are excited to support our Academy’s newest initiative and thrilled we are the first class to support Cyber efforts at USAFA, which includes the Department of Computer and Cyber Sciences, as well as Air Force CyberWorx!
+In honor of our 30th reunion, the Class of 1987 is raising funds in support of the construction, maintenance, and use of the Madera Cyber Innovation Center as well as create a permanent endowment in support of the USAFA Cyber Distinguished Lecture Program.

-Our class also seeks to raise an endowment to fund the AF CyberWorx Distinguished Lecture Program.
-This program will address relevant topics in the realm of cyber policy, strategy, law and ethics.
-Through invitation to thought leaders in arenas such as cyber, design thinking and innovation, AF CyberWorx Distinguished Lecture Program seeks to broaden the educational experience and provide exposure to innovative leaders in both industry and academia to cadets, faculty and USAFA mission elements.
-These speaking events will foster important conversations that address the challenges of innovation and leadership in a hierarchical organization, such as the Department of Defense, and address cutting-edge topics in the cyber and cybersecurity realm.
-Our ’87 CyberWorx Lecture endowment will be used to pay the honorarium and travel expenses for the guest lecturer and will ensure 1,000 (or more) cadets benefit from exposure to world-class thought leaders, scholars and dynamic innovators three times throughout the year.
-In acknowledgement of our CyberWorx endowment, our Class of ’87 will be appropriately recognized as the premier supporter of the CyberWorx Lecture Series.
+Our class also seeks to raise an endowment to fund the USAFA Cyber Distinguished Lecture Program.
+This program will address relevant topics in the realm of cyber technology, policy, strategy, law, and ethics.
+Through invitation to thought leaders in arenas such as cyber, design thinking, and innovation, USAFA Cyber Distinguished Lecture Program seeks to broaden the educational experience and provide exposure to innovative leaders in both industry and academia to cadets, faculty, and USAFA mission elements.
+These speaking events will foster important conversations that address the challenges of innovation and leadership in a hierarchical organization, such as the Department of Defense, as well as address cutting-edge topics in the cyber and cyber security realm.
+Our ’87 Cyber Lecture endowment will be used to pay the honoraria and travel expenses for the guest lecturer and will ensure 1,000 (or more) cadets benefit from exposure to world-class thought leaders, scholars, and dynamic innovators three times throughout the year.
+In acknowledgement of our Cyber Lecture endowment, our Class of ’87 will be appropriately recognized as the premier supporter of the USAFA Cyber Lecture Series.